ImperialCollegeLondon/INDI/docs/YAML_settings.md

 - `first`: the first image with the lowest b-value is used as the reference.
 - `groupwise`: a groupwise registration is performed with all lowest b-value images, and the average image is used as the reference.

 ---

-## IMAGE SEGMENTATION
-Segmentation of the LV epicardial and endocardial borders.

-`manual_segmentation = True | False`: If `True`, user is prompted to do a manual segmentation with spline curves.

----